auraphp/Aura.Sql/README.md

 Transactions
 ------------

 Aura SQL adapters always start in autocommit mode (the same as PDO).
-However, you can turn off autocommit mode and start a transaction with `beginTransaction()`, then either commit or roll back the transaction.
+However, you can turn off autocommit mode and start a transaction with `beginTransaction()`, then either `commit()` or `rollBack()` the transaction.
 Commits and rollbacks cause the adapter to go back into autocommit mode.

     <?php
     // turn off autocommit and start a transaction